NorthMcCormick/A-D-D/readme.md

 # Automatic Data Denormalizer

+*Note: This is still in beta and is subject to change.
+PRs, suggestions, and issues are welcome.*

 A-D-D for short, the automatic data denormalizer takes a developer defined schema and uses an input to duplicate the data.

 ## Feature Goals